nourshinnawi/Simulating-Job-Scheduler/README.md

 # Simulating-Job-Scheduler
-Uses C++ to implement job scheduling algorithms and conducts a performance analysis of them
+Uses C++ to implement job scheduling algorithms and conducts a performance analysis of them.